Security practices

 Security detections program

-Our security intelligence team focuses on the regular creation of new detections, tuning and improving existing detections, and automating detection responses.
+Our Detections team focuses on the regular creation of new detections, tuning and improving existing detections, and automating detection responses.
 They do this across a number of dimensions, including products, attack types and log sources so as to ensure the coverage of our detections is as effective and comprehensive as possible.

 For more information about our Security Detections Program, please visit this page.